-- 6.4: The policy applies to the following community facilities (designated as Assets of Community Value)
+SLC4: The policy applies to the following community facilities (designated as Assets of Community Value (as of 2018))

 - i) Standish Library

 - ii) Standish Community Centre

-- iii) The Line
+- iii) The Line/Standish Cycleway

-- 6.4.1: Proposals for enhancement and improvements to maximise the usage of the community facilities will be supported where this widens the use and provides additional facilities for wider community benefit
+SLC4.1: Proposals for enhancement and improvements to maximise the usage of the stated community facilities will be supported where this widens the use and provides additional facilities for wider community benefit SLC4.2: Proposals for development which result in the loss of the stated community facilities will only be supported where it can be clearly demonstrated:

-- 6.4.2: Proposals for development which result in the loss of community facilities will only be supported where it can be clearly demonstrated: - i) that the asset is no longer financially viable or - ii) it is no longer of value to the community or - iii) that a suitable replacement can be provided elsewhere
+- i) that the asset is no longer financially viable or - ii) it is no longer of value to the community or - iii) that a suitable replacement can be provided elsewhere

-Renewable Energy
+Renewable Energy (R)

-Neighbourhood plans are encouraged to consider sustainability and measures to help counter climate change - one of the biggest issues facing us all.
+15.29 Objective 6 of Standish Neighbourhood Plan is to create a sustainable community.
+Neighbourhood Plans are encouraged to consider sustainability and measures to help counter climate change - one of the biggest issues facing us all.

-There is national and regional commitment to increasing electricity from renewable sources and reducing carbon emissions.
-Policies are included in Standish Neighbourhood Plan to encourage improved thermal performance of housing developments (Policy 4.5).
-The enhancement of footpaths and cycle ways to reduce reliance on car journeys and reduce carbon emissions (Policies 2.1, 2.2, 4.3) and the provision of air quality mitigation measures, including provision of electric charging points, will also help to address this issue (Policy 2.3).
+15.30 There is national and regional commitment to increasing electricity from renewable sources and reducing carbon emissions.

+15.31 Policies are included in the Standish Neighbourhood Plan to encourage improved thermal performance of housing developments (Policy H5).
+The enhancement of footpaths and cycle paths to reduce reliance on car journeys and reduce carbon emissions (Policies T1, T2, T3) and the provision of air quality mitigation measures, which should include provision of electric charging points, will also help to address this issue (Policy H7).

-The National Planning Policy Framework explains that all communities have a responsibility to help increase the use and supply of green energy, and encourages local communities to play their part and identify suitable sites for renewable energy sources.
+15.32 The National Planning Policy Framework explains that all communities have a responsibility to help increase the use and supply of green energy and encourages local communities to play their part and identify suitable sites for renewable energy sources.

-Standish Neighbourhood Plan is generally supportive of renewable energy projects that do not reduce biodiversity and have significant community benefit.
+15.33 The Standish Neighbourhood Plan is generally supportive of renewable energy projects that do not reduce biodiversity and have significant community benefit.
 However, all projects must be assessed on an individual basis and also through an Environmental Impact Assessment (EIA).

-Standish Neighbourhood Plan is supportive of the micro-generation of power on residential properties and would encourage the majority of public buildings (eg schools) to install such schemes to generate their own electricity.
+15.34 The Standish Neighbourhood Plan is supportive of the microgeneration of power on residential properties and would encourage the majority of public buildings (eg schools) to install such schemes to generate their own electricity.

-Standish already has one solar farm, at Thompson House, on Pepper Lane, which was allowed in the Green Belt.
+15.35 Standish already has one solar farm, at Thompson House, on Pepper Lane, which was allowed in the Green Belt.

-Such facilities may be acceptable in the Green Belt due to their wider environmental benefits, but sites proposed for existing farmland used for food or livestock production should generally be resisted.
-However, there may be Brownfield Land sites in the Green Belt which could be utilised in this way.
+15.36 Such facilities may be acceptable in the Green Belt due to their wider environmental benefits, but sites proposed for existing farmland used for food or livestock production should generally be resisted.
+But Wigan Council will judge any planning application on its merits.

+15.37 However, there may be Brownfield Land sites in the Standish Neighbourhood Area Green Belt which could be utilised in this way.

-One potentially suitable site in the Neighbourhood Area is land at Gidlow Tip (known locally as The Coal Wash) near Boar's Head.
+15.38 One potentially suitable site in Standish Neighbourhood Area is land at Gidlow Tip (known locally as The Coal Wash), near Boar's Head.

-The landowner offered the site for housing in the Greater Manchester Spatial Framework 'Call for Sites' procedure in 2016.
-However, there was no allocation for housing in Green Belt in Standish in the original draft GMSF plan, though another version of the draft plan is due in summer 2018.
+15.39 The landowner offered the site for housing in the Greater Manchester Spatial Framework 'Call for Sites' procedure in 2016.
+However, there was no allocation for housing in the Green Belt in Standish in the original draft GMSF plan, though another version of that draft plan is due in 2019.

-All this site is in Green Belt, but could be suitable for solar energy facilities of up to 5MW in size if properly screened, and with glint and glare adequately mitigated.
-The area covered by the solar farm should be restored to greenfield and/or woodland after a stipulated time period (typically 20-25 years).
+15.40 The whole of this site is in the Green Belt, but could be suitable for solar energy facilities of up to 5MW in size if properly screened, and with glint and glare adequately mitigated.
+The area covered by the solar farm should be restored to greenfield and/or woodland after a stipulated time period (typically 20 to 25 years).